 Guides + Tips Spring in Korea

-Spring in Korea: 12 Best Spots to See Cherry Blossoms in Seoul
+23 Best Places to Enjoy Cherry Blossoms in Seoul

 You know spring is in full swing in Seoul, South Korea, when the days grow longer, the air turns warmer, and the 벚꽃 (bot-ggot), the Korean word for cherry blossoms, begin to bloom.
 It’s the season that breathes life back into my sluggish social media presence after a seemingly endless winter hibernation.
 The moment I spot the first buds of these world-famous flowers, my planner quickly fills with the names of spots around the city for cherry blossom viewing—a cherished annual tradition I’ve committed to for years.
 In this post, I’ve curated a list of places in Seoul, both iconic and hidden gems, where you can admire the breathtaking displays of cherry blossoms.